-Confirmation Mass is scheduled for TBD.
+Confirmation Mass is scheduled for October 11th at 6 pm.
 Bishop James Powers will preside.

 “And while staying with them Jesus charged them not to depart from Jerusalem, but to wait for the promise of the Father, which, He said, ‘You heard from me, for John baptized with water, but before many days you shall be baptized with the Holy Spirit'” (Acts 1:4-5).